Sainirajan/quiz/README.md

 # 🚀 Quiz App - CI/CD with GitHub Actions & Docker on EC2

-A simple quiz application built using **HTML, CSS, and JavaScript**, designed to test basic web development knowledge.
+A simple quiz application built using **HTML, CSS, and JavaScript**.

 This project is deployed using **GitHub Actions**, **Docker**, and **AWS EC2** with automatic deployment on every push to `main`.